-Due to the situation with COVID-19 and venues, restaurants, hotels and registrar offices have taken the governments advice to close.
-Joe Hague Photography are here to help and advise where possible with your current or future booking with us.
+Due to the situation with COVID-19 in terms of lockdown and tier restricatons, Joe Hague Photography are here to help and advise where possible with your current or future booking with us.

 As you will or may be aware our contract cancellations terms are 50% -100% of the balance due with a customer cancellation (8 weeks down to 4 weeks to the wedding) - I have taken the decision to not enforce this where we cannot offer our services for their new date - we are in unprecedented times and to enforce contractual obligations like that would not sit well with me.